 The major risk with bike touring is of course traffic.
 Drivers in Italy and France have a lot of respect for bikers and generally keep a healthy distance.
-Before I went biking in the Atlas Mountains in Morocco I actually wrote farewell letters to my parents, kids, brother and ex wife and put in an envelope in my desk drawer at home, mostly because I had no idea how bad traffic would be.
+Before my trip to the Atlas Mountains in Morocco I actually wrote farewell letters to my closest relatives and put in my desk drawer at home, mostly because I had no idea how bad traffic would be.
 In the end, drivers were very nice, and I only had one scary incident in 8 days of biking.

 Being helpful to car drivers is a good idea to maintain respect between bikers and drivers.
 If you have a row of cars behind you, get off the road and let them pass.

 Don’t listen to music while biking!
-You need to hear cars coming up from behind!
-Keep an eye on meeting traffic – if they swerve right to the edge of the road, then you probably have a meeting car behind you.
-You may be within seconds of a potential accident if they meet right where you are!
-Better get off the road and let them pass before you continue.
+You need to hear traffic coming up from behind!
+Keep an eye on meeting traffic – if they swerve right to the edge of the road, then you probably have meeting traffic behind you.
+Be extra careful when the road makes a right turn, since that is when cars and lorries are going to be closest to you.

 It is tempting to drink cold beer when it is hot, but better stay off alcohol while on your bike.